SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 53. Notice the the Rulebook you created doesn't contain any rule bindings
 <br>![](/exercises/ex1/images/Rules_NoBindDatasets_01_10.png)

-54. Click on the 3 elipsis to the right of Country
+54. Click on the ... (elipsis / 3 dots) to the right of Country
 <br>![](/exercises/ex1/images/Rules_BindPostCode5_01_10.png)

 55. Click on 'View Rule Bindings'